michaeljung / Shutterstock.com

 Sergii Blinov / Shutterstock.com

-If Disney isn’t your thing, you might want to check with other amusement parks such as Busch Gardens, SeaWorld and Water Country USA in Williamsburg, Virginia, which also provide military families with significant savings.
-If you have an amusement park in your area that isn’t named there, look into military discounts anyway.
-Check online before you go, though, because some discounts are available only in advance, not at the door.
+If Disney isn’t your thing, check out other amusement parks such as Busch Gardens, SeaWorld, and Sesame Place, which also offer military families cut-rate admission.
+If you have an amusement park in your area that isn’t named here, look into military discounts anyway.
+Try to find out before you go, though, because some discounts are available only in advance, not at the door.